 - changing your request so that only part of the information is restricted

-See our information sheet What you can do if you disagree with our decisions.
+See What you can do if you disagree with our decisions for more information.

 Government - Legally, we must allow access to government agencies.
 For example, Inland Revenue and Statistics New Zealand may access your information even though it is not publicly available.

-We consider requests made under the Official Information Act on a case-by-case basis, using the criteria under that Act.
+We consider requests made under the Official Information Act on a case-by-case basis, according to the criteria under that Act.